mobilecoinofficial/desktop-wallet/README.md

 Here is a list of some upcoming changes and initiatives:

-- Offline Mode (Your keys never touch a computer with the internet!)
-- Payment Requests
-- Update Notifications
 - User-controlled bug reporting
 - Support for M1
 - Support for Windows